jelopezta/sonachallenge/Readme.md

 ### Further enhancements
 *   Integration testing closer to the end user using tools like Cucumber or Fitnesse
 *   Security layer to access service
+*   Separate presentation layer from application layer further, packaging the actual converter as a separate jar and using it as a dependency